Brad Hodge: 2007 Cricket World Cup

 In 2014, Hodge played for Australia in the 2014 ICC World Twenty20 competition.
 He scored 50 runs and took one wicket across three matches as Australia won only one game and failed to make it past the group stage.

+Spot Fixing

+The 2013 Indian Premier League spot-fixing and betting case had come when the Delhi Police in India arrested three cricketers, S. Sreeshanth, Ajit Chandila and Ankeet Chavan, on the charges of alleged spot-fixing on 16 May 2013.
+The three represented the Rajasthan Royals in the 2013 Indian Premier League.

+During investigation, Ajit Chandila has reportedly told the Delhi Police that he had allegedly contacted his teammates Brad Hodge, Kevon Cooper and Siddharth Trivedi to be part of Booking loop.
+The Delhi Police interrogated Siddharth, but it never interrogated Hodge.

 Later career

 In 2022, Hodge was the narrator for Warnie, the posthumous tribute documentary for Shane Warne.